peterlopez/the-lunch-picker/README.md

 ## Contributing

-If you're interested in making this web app better you can start by checking open [PRs](https://github.com/peterlopez/the-lunch-picker/pulls) on GitHub.
-There should be a list of TODOs.
+If you're interested in making this web app better you can start by checking open issues and pull requests on GitHub.